dhval/tcpmon/README.md

 #### TCPMon 2.0 Features

 - XML syntax and code editor support.
+- Support various SOAP & WS-Security profiles using WSS4J.
-- Uses Java Swing with Spring making it is easy to add your own custom tabs/panes.
+- Uses Swing UI with Spring making it is easy to add your own custom tabs/panes.
 This works on most platforms with least efforts.
 It is most practical solution for IDE like tools.
 - Instead of passing dozen of arguments from CLI, uses a JSON configuration file.
 - Add Mock Server for serving canned responses from a directory.